Frequently asked questions

 Where can I find datasets available through FEGA Sweden?

-Can I see metadata before requesting access?
+Can I see public information before requesting access?

 Yes.
-Public metadata can be viewed before requesting access and can help you assess whether a dataset is relevant for your research.
+Public information about studies and datasets can be viewed on the EGA website before requesting access and can help you assess whether a dataset is relevant for your research.